 If the boat has BYO facilities, you will need to take your supplies.
 Alcohol, food, BBQ, whatever you plan on eating, you will need to stop off and get this beforehand.

-You won’t need ID for accessing the boat, but you should take it in case as the legal age limit applies onboard and if the crew don’t think you to be of the right age, they can refuse not to serve you.
+You won't need an ID for accessing the boat, but you should take it in the case as the legal age limit applies on board.
+Also if the crew doesn't think you to be of the right age, they can refuse not to serve you.

 If you're skippering the boat yourself, you should also take with you navigation tools and maps.
 Some boats will provide these but best to bring your own in case.

-If you’ve opted for a crewed charter, you will often meet them at the pick-up wharf you decided upon when booking your boat.
-It is recommended you and you your guests arrive at least 15 minutes early.
-The crew will meet you and they will give you a rundown of the safety procedures and then you will board and start your charter.
+If you've opted for a crewed charter, you will often meet them at the pick-up wharf you decided upon when booking your boat.
+It is recommended you and your guests arrive at least 15 minutes early.
+The crew will meet you, and they will give you a rundown of the safety procedures, and then you will board and start your charter.

-If you’ve opted for a bareboat charter, how it works on the day will depend on the boat you charter.
+If you've opted for a bare boat charter, how it works on the day will depend on the boat you charter.
 So, whether a license is required and how much experience you have driving a boat.
 Often you are met for a safety briefing before your charter and a skipper will teach you the ropes.
-This is how to drive the boat and dock, etc. As this will differ on a per boat basis – some boat owners require different things – it is better to check with the agency when looking at the self-drive boat options.
+So this is how to drive the boat and dock, etc. As this will differ on a per boat basis, Some boat owners require different things.
+It is better to check with the agency when looking at the self-drive boat options.